Xunius/Menotexport/README.md

 ## Versions

-* 0.1: First release
-* 1.0: Added GUI and Windows version
+* 1.4.1: Add custom annotation templation support (not mature yet).
+Fix auto-renaming function fixed.
-* 1.1: Added export of non-annotated PDFs and export to .bib.
+* 1.4: Add export to .ris format.
+"Canonical documents", which are documents saved in Mendeley's "My Library" (kind of the root folder) but not belonging to any user created folder, are now properly processed, and the results are saved to a directory "Canonical-My Library".
+* 1.3: Call *pdftotext* to work with *pdfminer* for better highlight extraction, if *pdftotext* not available, fall back         to old approach.
+Some other improvements in highlight extraction.
+Add special formatting of the .bib file for           Zotero import.
 * 1.2: Works with subfolders.
 If a folder is chosen to process, also includes all subfolders.
 	   Replicates the 8 different highlight colors introduced in Mendeley 1.16.1 version, in the exported PDFs.
-* 1.3: Call *pdftotext* to work with *pdfminer* for better highlight extraction, if *pdftotext* not available, fall back         to old approach.
-Some other improvements in highlight extraction.
-Add special formatting of the .bib file for           Zotero import.
-* 1.4: Add export to .ris format.
+* 1.1: Added export of non-annotated PDFs and export to .bib.

-       "Canonical documents", which are documents saved in Mendeley's "My Library" (kind of the root folder) but not belonging to any user created folder, are now properly processed, and the results are saved to a directory "Canonical-My Library".
+* 1.0: Added GUI and Windows version
+* 0.1: First release

 ## Licence